EarthenSky/gebdev.net/zola/content/blog/pathological-path.md

 - `env -i` → Clears the environment.
 All environment variables, including `PATH`, get removed.
 - `<shell> -c` → Evaluates the following string in a non-interactive shell.
 This is the same mode as when you run a shell script.
-- `"echo \$PATH"` → You'd expect this to be empty because `PATH` is an environment variable and it just got cleared.
+- `'echo $PATH'` → You'd expect this to be empty because `PATH` is an environment variable and it just got cleared.
 But `PATH` is so important that shells have a built-in default included in their source code!

 I'm getting a little ahead of myself.
 Let's start from the beginning of the story.